 … is a measure to quantitatively determine the color impression of a light source.
 A distinction is made, for example, between warm white, neutral white and cold white.
 The unit of color temperature is Kelvin (K).

 ... is the unit of color temperature and describes the color of a light source. (see also CCT and color temperature).
-Cozy light has 2000 to 3300 Kelvin, cold, radiant light as in large warehouses has over 5300 Kelvin.
+Comfortable light has 2000 to 3300 Kelvin, cold, radiant light like in large warehouses has over 5300 Kelvin.
 LEDs, for example, can cover the entire span.

-... is a measure of the efficiency of light sources.
-It indicates how much energy is required for a given luminous flux.
-The luminous efficacy is given in lumens per watt (lm/W).
-The rule is: the higher the value, the better the yield.
+… is a measure of the efficiency of light sources.
+It indicates how much energy is required for a certain luminous flux.
+The light output is given in lumens per watt (lm / W).
+The following applies: the higher the value, the better the yield.

-... is the spectral composition of a self-luminous light source.
-It is also determined by the triggered stimulus in the eye and brain.
-It is used to characterize a light source and is represented, for example, by the light and color temperature..
+… is the spectral composition of a self-illuminating light source.
+It is also determined by the stimulus triggered in the eye and brain.
+It is used to characterize a light source and is represented, for example, by the light and color temperature.

-... indicates how much light a light source emits in total per time unit.
-This value describes the brightness of a light source and is by the adjustment of the luminous intensity unit candela, a good indication of your required power..
+… indicates how much light a light source emits in total per unit of time.
+This value describes the brightness of a light source and, by adjusting the light intensity unit candela, is a good indication of your required output.

 ... is the physical unit for the illuminance of a light source.
 It indicates how much luminous flux from a light source falls on a surface.
 A lux meter is used to check whether a light source is bright enough.
 You can also find the calculation under - Illuminance.

-... are illuminants with which you can easily replace ''old'' light bulbs with LED - bulbs, because they are compatible with conventional sockets.
-Halogens can also be replaced by LEDs..
+… are light sources with which you can easily replace old light bulbs with LED bulbs, as these are compatible with conventional sockets.
+Halogens can also be replaced by LEDs.den.

-... is the unit for electrical voltage.
-Here, volts describes the amount of energy present in individual electrons.
+… is the unit for electrical voltage.
+Volt describes the amount of energy that is present in the individual electrons.
 Formula symbol: U